Laravel Route Model Binding Best Practices for Cleaner Code

 Keep Parameter Names Consistent

 Laravel relies on naming conventions.
-If your route says {quiz}, your controller parameter should be $quiz, and your model should be Quiz.
+If your route says {post}, your controller parameter should be $post, and your model should be Post.
 Breaking this convention forces you into explicit binding territory.

 // Good - names match